Saatva/hiring-test/README.md

    - long description

 3. The application you create should be responsive though we have provided the desktop image for the desktop experience.
 You are responsible for deciding how the application will scale to a mobile experince.
 This is your opportunity to be creative.

+4. Use 'Questrial' for all headers and 'Pragati Narrow' for body copy.
+These can be found on google fonts website.

 Bonus Points: